Omikhleia/markdown.sile/examples/pandoc-tables.md

    First    row                12.0 Example of a row that
                                     spans multiple lines.

-  Second    row                 5.0 Here's another one.
-Note
+  Second    row                 5.0 This row also spans
-                                    it also spans multiple
-                                    lines.
+                                    multiple lines.
 -------------------------------------------------------------

 Table: Demonstration of a multiline table.